IkigaiLabsETH/ikigAI/README.md

 # ikigAI Labs XYZ

 ### Code, at its core, is a medium through which ideas are expressed in the language of computers.
+We are exploring an AI assistant for on-chain curating, reputational management, and artistic exploration.

 <p align="left">
     <a href="https://livethelife.tv" target="_blank"><img src="public/other/apple-touch-icon.png" alt="IkigaiLabsXYZ" width="100" /></a>